-I finally made the New York Times ‘The Stew’ by Alison Roman and here are my thoughts.
+I finally made the viral recipe that was featured on New York Times ‘The Stew’ by Alison Roman and here are my thoughts.

 When a recipe goes viral and it is still popular several months later, I get terrible FOMO.
 So I was always going to try this recipe.

 So there I was minding my own business on social media, when I happened to stumble upon a recipe that had gone viral.
 A recipe that people were really really raving about.
 Obviously, I had to see what all the hype was about.
 So I headed over to the New York Times website and read the recipe.
 It seemed simple enough and also sounded quite similar to a recipe that I had made before.
 Being Indian, recipes using chickpeas and coconut milk are in abundance.
 Shocking, I know.

 ‘Spiced chickpeas are crisped in olive oil, then simmered in a garlicky coconut milk for an insanely creamy, basically-good-for-you stew.
 While the chickpeas would be good as a side dish, they are further simmered with stock, bolstered with dark, leafy greens of your choosing and finished with a handful of fresh mint.
 When shopping, be sure to avoid low-fat coconut milk, coconut milk meant for drinking or cream of coconut: All are very different and would not be suitable here.’

 I knew that the appeal with this recipe was its simplicity – hello simple pantry ingredients, that it was healthy and that it was very comforting.
 Cold weather and bowl food = Happy tummies.